How to Read and Write in Malayalam: A Step-by-Step Guide

 1. Start with Simple Texts

-- Children’s books, such as simplified versions of Aithihyamala, offer beginner-friendly content.
+- Children’s books, such as simplified versions of stories, offer beginner-friendly content.

 2. Read Newspapers and Blogs

-- Newspapers like Malayala Manorama or blogs in Malayalam expose you to formal and conversational language.
+Newspapers like Malayala Manorama or blogs expose you to formal and conversational language, helping you improve your reading speed.

 3. Practice Transliteration